-For example, let us examine the interface provided on a Mac (other systems have similar APIs).
-The APIs revolve around a basic structure, the struct alocb or AIO control block in common terminology.
+For example, let us examine the interface provided on Mac OS X (other systems have similar APIs).
+The APIs revolve around a basic structure, the struct aiocb or AIO control block in common terminology.
 A simplified version of the structure looks like this (see the manual pages for more information):